Stochastic Quantum Spiking Neural Networks with Quantum Memory and Local Learning: Introduction

 \subsection{Main Contributions}

-The main features of the proposed SQS neuron and SQSNN architecture are as follows: \begin{itemize} \item \textbf{Multi-qubit neuron with quantum memory:} Each SQS neuron is implemented as a multi-qubit quantum circuit, allowing it to exploit entangled states and richer internal dynamics.
-This design increases the expressive capacity of each neuron and ensures the model fully leverages quantum hardware.
-Specifically, the SQS neuron employs an internal quantum memory mechanism inspired by quantum recurrent neural networks (QRNNs)\cite{takaki2021learning,Bausch,nikoloska2023time}, so that the neuron’s multi-qubit state carries quantum information from one time step to the next, preserving a trace of its previous inputs and activity. \item \textbf{Event-driven, single-shot spiking:} SQS neurons generate output spikes {probabilistically} in an event-driven manner based on a {single-shot measurement} of the multi-qubit state.
-In contrast to QLIF's multi-shot probability estimation, an SQS neuron emits spikes within one quantum evolution, with spike events occurring stochastically (according to Born’s rule).
-This aligns with the neuromorphic principle that computations must be driven by input events, while avoiding costly repeated measurements. \item \textbf{Hardware-compatible local learning:} We develop a learning rule for SQSNNs that updates synaptic weights using only information locally available at each neuron, avoiding global backpropagation on a classical simulator.
-This bio-inspired scheme runs natively on quantum hardware, adjusting connection strengths based on stochastic spike coincidences, akin to three-factor learning rules in neuromorphic computing\cite{fremaux,8891810}. \end{itemize}
+In this work, we address the limitations of the QLIF neuron discussed above by proposing the \emph{Stochastic Quantum Spiking} (SQS) neuron model illustrated in Fig. \ref{gmodel}, along with the corresponding \emph{SQS neural networks} (SQSNNs).
+The main features of SQS models and SQSNNs are as follows: \begin{itemize} \item \emph{Multi-qubit neuron architecture with quantum memory:} Each SQS neuron is realized using a multi-qubit quantum circuit, allowing the neuron to exploit entangled states and richer internal dynamics.
+This design increases the expressive capacity of each neuron and ensures that the model truly leverages the unique features of quantum hardware.
+Specifically, the SQS neuron employs an internal quantum memory mechanism inspired by \emph{quantum recurrent neural networks} (QRNNs) \cite{takaki2021learning, nikoloska2023time}.
+Accordingly, the neuron’s multi-qubit circuit carries over quantum information from one time instant to the next, preserving relevant memory of the neuron's previous inputs and activity.
+Unlike standard QRNNs, however, the proposed SQS neuron uses quantum memory to realize stochastic spike generation from presynaptic spike events, enabling event-driven communication and local learning.
+Furthermore, SQSNNs support arbitrary connectivity among SQS neurons, making it possible to deploy flexible architectures compatible with state-of-the-art classical SNNs. \item \emph{Event-driven, single-shot spike generation:} The SQS neurons produces output spikes \emph{probabilistically} in an event-driven manner based on a \emph{single-shot measurement} of the multi-qubit state.
+In contrast to QLIF’s multi-shot probability estimation, an SQS neuron emits spikes within one quantum evolution, with the spike event occurring stochastically according to the Born rule.
+This event-driven operation aligns with neuromorphic principle that no computation should be carried out when no events occurs, while avoiding costly repeated measurements. \item \emph{Hardware-compatible local learning rule:} We develop a novel learning rule for networks of SQS neurons that updates synaptic weights using only locally available information at each SQS neuron, thus avoiding the need for backpropagation on a classical simulator.
+This bio-inspired learning scheme is designed to run natively on quantum hardware, adjusting connection strengths based on stochastic spike correlations in a manner akin to three-factor learning rules in neuromorphic computing \cite{8891810}. \end{itemize}